CharLeff/ML-Linear-Regression/README.md

 # ML-Linear-Regression

-In this project, I take a look at a dataset of wine features and their respective quality.
+The project focuses on analyzing a dataset containing wine features and their corresponding quality ratings.

-###### Data Visualization and Analysis
+###### Data Exploration and Visualization:

-I first perform data visualization and analysis to get a better understanding of the data.
-I look at a histogram of quality ratings, display distributions for wine density and alcohol content, create a jointplot of these two features, and display a pairwise correlation heatmap to see which features are highly correlated.
+Initially, the dataset is explored through visualization and analysis.
+This involves examining the distribution of quality ratings using a histogram, exploring wine density and alcohol content distributions, creating a joint plot to understand their relationship, and generating a pairwise correlation heatmap to identify highly correlated features.

-###### Parametric Modeling
+###### Model Development:

-Three models were developed to predict wine quality based on features.
-One for linear regression, one for multilinear regression, and one for multilinear regression with interaction.
+Three models are developed to predict wine quality based on its features: a linear regression model, a multilinear regression model, and a multilinear regression model with interaction terms.

-###### Cross Validation
+###### Cross Validation:

-Finally, the models were ran with cross validation to better understand what model performs best at each threshold.
+Cross-validation is performed to assess the models' performance accurately across different evaluation thresholds.